AshwaniSwami/hack_project/replit.md

 - January 7, 2025: Added project-specific analytics to track which project each downloaded file belongs to
 - January 7, 2025: Enhanced analytics dashboard with Projects tab showing download statistics aggregated by project
 - January 7, 2025: Improved analytics displays to show entity IDs and project associations for better content tracking
+- January 7, 2025: Added comprehensive visual analytics with interactive charts using Recharts library
+- January 7, 2025: Implemented Charts tab with area charts for downloads over time, pie charts for content type distribution, and bar charts for hourly download patterns
+- January 7, 2025: Created dedicated Scripts analytics tab to track script downloads by project and status
+- January 7, 2025: Enhanced analytics with script-specific tracking showing which project scripts are downloaded most
+- January 7, 2025: Added visual charts for script downloads by project and status distribution
 - January 6, 2025: Implemented advanced file storage system with folder organization, search, and enhanced metadata
 - January 6, 2025: Enhanced file management with versioning, tagging, access levels, and checksum validation
 - January 6, 2025: Fixed UUID validation error in script creation by using authenticated user ID